 Why Is Static Analysis Necessary for CI/CD Pipelines?

 Static analysis inspects your source code to identify defects, vulnerabilities, and compliance issues as you code — without having to run the program.
-This makes static analysis an essential component of a pipeline, as it helps with:
+This makes static analysis an essential component of your pipeline.

 - Detection of common security vulnerabilities, including those highlighted by security coding standards such as CERT and CWE, DISA STIG, and OWASP.